-A long break-in period is not required for the engine in your new vehicle.
+A long break-in period is not required for the engine in your vehicle.

-Drive moderately during the first 300 miles (500 km).
-After the initial 60 miles (100 km), speeds up to 50 or 55 mph (80 or 90 km/h) are desirable.
+Drive moderately during the first 300 mi (500 km).
+After the initial 60 mi (100 km), speeds up to 50 or 55 mph (80 or 90 km/h) are desirable.

 While cruising, brief full-throttle acceleration, within the limits of local traffic laws, contributes to a good break-in.
-Wide open throttle acceleration in low gear can be detrimental and should be avoided.
+Wide-open throttle acceleration in low gear can be detrimental and should be avoided.

-The engine oil installed in the engine at the factory is a high quality energy conserving type lubricant.
+The engine oil installed in the engine at the factory is a high-quality energy-conserving type lubricant.
 Oil changes should be consistent with anticipated climate conditions under which vehicle operations will occur.
-The recommended viscosity and quality grades are shown in Section 7 of this manual.
+For the recommended viscosity and quality grades, refer to "Maintenance Procedures" in Section 7 of this manual.
 NON-DETERGENT OR STRAIGHT MINERAL OILS MUST NEVER BE USED.